chrisnoonan98675/site/xl-deploy/how-to/add-an-externally-stored-artifact-to-a-package.markdown

 To connect using HTTPS with a self-signed SSL certificate, you must configure the JVM parameters of XL Deploy to trust your certificate.

 XL Deploy looks up the artifact during initial deployments and update deployments.
-If URL returns with 404 error the lookup will return an error.
+If the URL returns a 404 error, the lookup will return an error.
 In XL Deploy 5.5.2 and later, you can configure XL Deploy to serve an empty artifact so the deployment can continue anyway; however, note that this option is *not* recommended, as it can cause issues that are hard to debug.
 To enable this option, set `xl-platform.extensions.resolver.http.ignoreMissingArtifact` in the `conf/extensions.conf` file:

     xl.repository.artifact.resolver.http.ignoreMissingArtifact = true